mrfdev/CMI/Resources/FAQ/cmi-glow.md

 Due to the nature of how vanilla Minecraft is made developers are limited with what we can do/use in regards to using and controlling glow; which is done through the name tag prefix.
 And every plugin tries their best to work correctly.
 They're trying to stay in control over the features they offer.
-As a consequence you will have multiple plugins conflicting, and when something conflicts and doesn't work you will end up with a non working or white glow, or at least inconsistant results.
+As a consequence you will have multiple plugins conflicting, and when something conflicts and doesn't work you will end up with a non working or white glow, or at least inconsistent results.

-A random example is a popular CMI alternative to tablist.yml called TAB, it lets you resolve the issue by using `%cmi_user_glow_code%` placeholder.
+A random example is a popular CMI alternative to `Settings/TabList.yml` called TAB, it lets you resolve the issue by using `%cmi_user_glow_code%` placeholder.
 More information about that [here](https://github.com/NEZNAMY/TAB/wiki/How-to-make-TAB-compatible-with-glow-plugins).

 A reasonable way to figure out if it's a plugin that's conflicting:
 - /stop the server, and back it up.
 Make a clone of it to test with.